Omentir

 High-converting copy relies on three strict foundational laws of sales physics:

-- The Law of Mobile Optimization: Over 70 percent of B2B buyers read LinkedIn messages on mobile devices.
+• The law of mobile optimization: Over 70 percent of B2B buyers read LinkedIn messages on mobile devices.
 A paragraph that looks like three short lines on your desktop monitor expands into a dense, intimidating wall of text on a mobile phone screen.
 Keep your paragraphs to a maximum of two sentences.

-- The Law of Symmetry and Whitespace: Use line breaks aggressively.
+• The law of symmetry and whitespace: Use line breaks aggressively.
 A clean layout with generous whitespace looks elegant, is highly scannable, and invites the reader's eye down the page.

 The Three-Sentence Rule